Stability of Coassociative Conical Singularities: Examples of coassociative 4-folds with conical singularities

 We now have the following important result.

 \begin{prop} Use the notation of Theorem \ref{G2thm}.
-Oustide $I_T$, $M_T$ is fibered by $K3$ surfaces which are coassociative with respect to $\varphi_T$.
+Outside $I_T$, $M_T$ is fibered by $K3$ surfaces which are coassociative with respect to $\varphi_T$.
 Moreover, for generic $Q_1$ and $Q_2$, there exist coassociative $K3$ surfaces in $(M_T,\varphi_T,g_{\varphi_T})$ whose singularities are isolated and are ordinary double points. \end{prop}

 \begin{proof} After Definition \ref{blowupdfn} we noted that we have a fibration $\varpi:\tilde{X}(P,Q)\rightarrow\C\P^1$ whose fibres are $K3$ surfaces.
 Necessarily some of these fibres will be singular and the generic singularity is an ordinary double point.
 Recall that we have the freedom to choose any smooth $K3$ surface $Q$ in the anticanonical linear system of $X$ which meets $P$ in a nonsingular curve.
 Therefore, through generic choice of $Q$ we can be assured that there are fibres other than the exceptional divisor whose only singularities are ordinary double points.
-Thus, for generic $Q_1$ and $Q_2$, we have a projection $\varpi_T$ from $M_T\setminus I_T$ to $\C\P^1\times\mathcal{S}^1$ whose fibres are $K3$ surfaces in the fibration of $Y_1$ and $Y_2$, embedded in the product manifolds $Z_1$ and $Z_2$.
-Since $Y_1$ and $Y_2$ are Calabi--Yau manifolds and the almost $\GG_2$ structure on $M_T\setminus I_T$ agrees with the product $\GG_2$ structure on $Z_1$ and $Z_2$, a simple generalisation of Corollary \ref{coasscor} leads us to deduce that these fibres are coassociative with respect to $\varphi_T$.
-We deduce the result. \end{proof}
+Thus, for generic $Q_1$ and $Q_2$, we have a fibration with fibres which are $K3$ surfaces in $Y_i\times\{x\}$ for some $i$ and some $x\in\mathcal{S}^1$.
+Moreover, there are some fibres of $\varpi_T$ which only have ordinary double point singularities.
+Since $Y_1$ and $Y_2$ are Calabi--Yau manifolds and the almost $\GG_2$ structure on $M_T\setminus I_T$ agrees with the product $\GG_2$ structure on $Y_1\times\mathcal{S}^1$ and $Y_2\times\mathcal{S}^1$, a simple generalization of Corollary \ref{coasscor} leads us to deduce that the fibres of $\varpi_T$ are coassociative with respect to $\varphi_T$. \end{proof}